erwinkramer/bicep-sharp/README.md

 Bicep filenames are snake-case in order to support imports into Azure Container registry.

+PowerShell filenames use [Approved Verbs for PowerShell Commands](https://learn.microsoft.com/en-us/powershell/scripting/developer/cmdlet/approved-verbs-for-windows-powershell-commands) and follow their default casing pattern.

-Bicep variables, functions, types and all other filenames are lowerCamelCase.
+Bicep variables, functions, types and all other filenames are lower camel case, as described in their [Best practices](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/best-practices#names).

 ### Public facing ###